Databasus

 What is Databasus and why should I use it instead of hand-rolled scripts?

 Databasus is an Apache 2.0 licensed, self-hosted service backing up databases.
-It differs from shell scripts in that it has a frontend for scheduling tasks, compressing and storing archives on multiple targets (local disk, S3, Google Drive, NAS, Dropbox, SFTP, rclone, etc.) and notifying your team when tasks finish or fail — all without hand-rolled code
+It differs from shell scripts in that it has a frontend for scheduling tasks, compressing and storing archives on multiple targets (local disk, S3, Google Drive, NAS, Dropbox, SFTP, rclone, etc.), configuring retention policies to automatically prune old backups and notifying your team when tasks finish or fail — all without hand-rolled code

 2